 Imported goat meat is also tested for residual antibiotics.
 Both domestic and imported goat meat must be under FDA legal tolerance amounts.

-Goat meat overall is fairly lean, so choose a cut of meat this is fine grained and evenly colored.
+Overall, goat meat is fairly lean, so choose meat that is fine-grained and evenly colored.
 Fat should be white and firm, with little marbling seen in the muscle grain.

-Kid meat is more mild in flavor, and best for a first time purchase of goat meat.
-Overall, even though goat meat is known for its gamey flavor it also has a certain sweetness to it that lamb and mutton meat do not have.
+Kid meat is milder in flavor and best for a first time purchase of goat meat.
+Overall, even though goat meat is known for its gamey flavor, it also has a certain sweetness to it that lamb and mutton meat do not have.

 More about the author: